Coarse-graining particulate two-phase flow: Coarse-graining IBM-based DNS-DEM simulations

 \subsubsection{IBM after Uhlmann (2005)}

-Here, we present an adaptation of the coarse-graining method of \S\ref{CoarseGraining} to the IBM after \citet{Uhlmann05}.
-In this IBM, the incompressible Navier-Stokes equations are solved in the entire fluid-particle domain $\mathbb{V}_\infty$, rather than only within $\mathbb{V}_\mathrm{f}$, replacing the particles' interiors by pseudo-fluid, while a singular force per unit area, $\bm{\tilde f}^p_\mathrm{IBM}[\bm{x}\in\mathbb{S}^p]$, enforces the (usually no-slip) boundary conditions at a particle $p$'s surface $\mathbb{S}^p$.
+In the IBM after \citet{Uhlmann05}, the incompressible Navier-Stokes equations are solved in the entire fluid-particle domain $\mathbb{V}_\infty$, rather than only within $\mathbb{V}_\mathrm{f}$, replacing the particles' interiors by pseudo-fluid, while a singular force per unit area, $\bm{\tilde f}^p_\mathrm{IBM}[\bm{x}\in\mathbb{S}^p]$, enforces the (usually no-slip) boundary conditions at a particle $p$'s surface $\mathbb{S}^p$.
 This leads to a volumetric force density,

 entering the microscopic fluid momentum balance, Eq.~(\ref{MomFluidmic}), as an additional body force term: